SMYTHE, Sir Thomas (1558-1625), of Philpott Lane, London and Bounds Place, Bidborough, Kent

 To give contentment through the massy round.

-His London household was multi-racial, with two Virginia Indians and a homesick Kaffir boy, who was eventually returned to the Cape.48 He engaged in negotiations with the Dutch over commercial rivalry in the Spice Islands and the Greenland whaling trade.
-He sent out an expedition to Senegal, and he was ‘the prime undertaker (in the year 1612) for that noble design, the North West Passage’.49 At the general election of 1614 Henry Howard, earl of Northampton nominated Smythe to the corporation of Sandwich as his second choice following their rejection of Sir George Fane*.50
+His London household was multi-racial, with two native Americans from the region newly colonized as Virginia and a young man from southern Africa, who was eventually returned to his native land.47 He engaged in negotiations with the Dutch over commercial rivalry in the Spice Islands and the Greenland whaling trade.
+He sent out an expedition to Senegal, and he was ‘the prime undertaker (in the year 1612) for that noble design, the North West Passage’.48 At the general election of 1614 Henry Howard, earl of Northampton nominated Smythe to the corporation of Sandwich as his second choice following their rejection of Sir George Fane*.49

 Ref Volumes: 1604-1629